nemethmik/time_tracker_flutter_course/README.md

 Note that I simulate lengthy operation by adding 1 second delay to each method.

 # Using Tags with Visual Studio
 Instead of branches Andrea used tags in his repository.
+VSC supports tags excellently, too, but I didn't see any benefit of tags vs branches, so I continue using branches.